martin-ev/Who-feeds-the-world/index.md

 ### How is the self-suffiency score distributed for the selected features?

-Unlike the production ranking, the self sufficiency score seems to be **pretty instable**.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Unlike the production ranking, the self sufficiency score seems to be **pretty instable**.
 It is interesting to note that the countries which were by far **top producers do no stand out early on**.
 For instance China does not appear in the highest score until 1990.
 The most surprising results came from **African countries** such as South Africa, the United Republic of Tanzania, Nigeria and the Ivory Coast that constantly have a **score competing with the richest countries** which was unexpected. (***See import/export and production***).
 Even though the general trend tends to show that **richer countries are more independent**, there are **outliers** and the score seems to have a pretty **high variance**.

 ### -> Comparison with GDP??

 ### Link with exporters??

 ## Conclusion <a name="conclusion"></a>

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **China, USA, Brazil**.
+These are the countries that feed the world.
+They are the bigger producers in almost all categories.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Also our analysis yields that there is a **positive correlation between the goods produced and the GDP**.
+More specifically we observe that the weights are greater on **goods that carry a lot of potential value** such as **green maize**.
+As an example we see that the US produce the most and export the most green maize.
+This good is essential as it is the **main good that feeds animals**.
+Indeed green maize feeds animals and thus is part of a bigger economy.
+It is thus not surprising to see that the US owns one of the biggest GDP in the world too.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In conclusion we observe a **strong correlation between wealth and production**.
+There is probably also a **mutual causality** between the two observations, meaning that the more you produce the wealthier you are and the wealthier you are then the more you can produce.